gospodinp/torei-rpg/rules.md

 ### The Ziggurats

 At Torei's two poles stand vast black artificial mountains built by the AIs that fashioned Torei.
-The polar Ziggurats, Dahom to the North and Mazos to the South, house the that isolates elements from the planet's mantle to generate a breathable atmosphere.
+The polar Ziggurats, Dahom to the North and Mazos to the South, house the biomechanical engines that isolate elements from the planet's mantle to generate a breathable atmosphere.

 Humans live within these enormous hives, and the unluckiest of them are placed inside sensory control suits called *isolation laminates* to become the Emissaries of the AIs.
 Equatorial Toreans often refer to these Emissaries as "dæmons".